tetsuyakanda/didiffff/README.md

 #### Getting another trace

-Change (or checkout) source code and get its execution trace, then convert with NOD4J post processor.
+Edit source code and get its execution trace, then convert with NOD4J post processor.
 Fix the output directory to `<CLOENED_ROOT>/didiffff/public/assets/proj2`.

 ### Calc diff of two execution traces